premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 -----

-43.Which of the following do you need to consider when you make a table in SQL? <br>
+43.Which of the following do you need to consider when you create a table in SQL? <br>
 a.
 Data types <br>
 b.
 Primary Keys <br>
 c.
 Default Values <br>